-Cutting your fish into steaks is another great way to go.
+Cutting your fish into steaks (a method typically used for bigger fish such as tuna, salmon, or mahi-mahi) is another great way to go.
 As with beef steaks, you can just slap these puppies on the grill, cook for a few minutes, and enjoy.
-Tuna, salmon, mahi-mahi, and other large fish lend themselves well to steaking.

 - After scaling and gutting your fish, simply make a series of cuts that are perpendicular to the spine.
-Work from head to tail, giving each steak a thickness of ½ to one inch.
+Work from head to tail, making each steak between one-half and one-inch thick.